The Story of Thaipusam and Soorapadman

-What: A Hindu festival that commemorates the victory of Lord Murugan (also known as Kartikeya), the god of war
+What: Thaipusam is a Hindu festival commemorating Lord Murugan's victory (also known as Kartikeya), the god of war, over the demon Soorapadman.

 When: Since it follows the Tamil lunar calendar, it typically falls between mid-Jan and mid-Feb.
 In 2025, it’s on February 11.